 Further information about Anglican Schools in Queensland can be found on the Anglican Schools Office website.

-As a Diocesan Owned School, the governing body of the School is Diocesan Council.
+As The Southport School is a Diocesan Owned School, the governing body of the School is Diocesan Council.
 The members of Diocesan Council are:

-Diocesan Council delegates certain governance functions to the School Council via the School’s Constitution.
+Diocesan Council delegates certain governance functions to The Southport School Council via – The Southport School Charter.

 In circumstances where the directors of the governing body must be provided with a report about sexual abuse or likely sexual abuse the Diocesan Council has, pursuant to Section 366B of the Education (General Provisions) Act, delegated that role to Mr Greg Milles, the Director of Professional Standards within the Diocese.

 The Southport School was founded in 1901 and is a member of the Great Public Schools’ (GPS) Association of Queensland.
 The School embodies a rich history of tradition which has made it one of the leading private Schools in Australia.
 It is the only boys’ School on the Gold Coast and the only boys’ boarding School.

 Certain governance functions are delegated to the school council by the Governing Body – The Southport School Charter

 Mr Perrin was appointed to Council in 2003 and Chairman in 2010.
 He is a qualified solicitor (Queensland Institute of Technology).

 A second generation Old Boy of the School, Mr Perrin attended The Southport School from 1978 to 1984 and was School Captain in his final year.
 A keen sportsman and a member of Radcliffe House, Mr Perrin was captain of the 1st XV as well as a Senior CUO with Cadets.
 He maintained his sporting career during tertiary studies playing with the Gold Coast Eagles and captaining the premiership side in 1988 before joining Souths in Brisbane and playing with the club as captain from 1991 to 1993, winning the premierships each of these years.